Is Sam Darnold Injured? Latest Injury Update for Seahawks QB vs. Patriots in Super Bowl 2026

 Sam Darnold has been dealing with an oblique injury; we break down his injury status and what it means for the QB's betting markets.

-Seattle Seahawks quarterback Sam Darnold looks on as we offer a Sam Darnold injury update and examine the betting impact.
+Seattle Seahawks Quarterback Sam Darnold speaks to the media as we offer a Sam Darnold injury update and betting impact

-Pictured: Seattle Seahawks quarterback Sam Darnold looks on as we offer a Sam Darnold injury update and examine the betting impact.
-Photo by Kevin Ng-Imagn Images
+Pictured: Seattle Seahawks Quarterback Sam Darnold speaks to the media as we offer a Sam Darnold injury update and betting impact.
+Photo by Casey Flanigan/Sipa USA.

 Enjoying SBR content?
 Add us as a preferred source on your Google account Add as a preferred source on Google